Neil Thomas (gymnast)

-Career
+Gymnastics career

 Born in Chirk, Wrexham in Wales on 6 April 1968, Thomas was noteworthy as a successful gymnast at world and international level at a time when British gymnastics generally did not figure at that level, and is regarded as an important torchbearer in the sport for the later successes of Beth Tweddle and Louis Smith which in turn ignited, and helped secure funding for, the revolution in British gymnastics in the 2010s that saw Great Britain become a leading nation in the sport.

-Winner of three gold medals spanning two Commonwealth Games, Thomas also added a world silver medal on the floor in 1993, and repeating the feat in 1994. he finished 20th at the Barcelona Olympics in 1992.
+Winner of three gold medals spanning two Commonwealth Games, Thomas also added a world silver medal on the floor in 1993, and repeated the feat in 1994. he finished 20th at the Barcelona Olympics in 1992.
 Representing England he won a Commonwealth gold medal on the floor and a silver in the team competition in Auckland, New Zealand.

-He also won the vault bronze medal at European Championships in 1990.
-In 1993 he won Great Britain's first World Championship medal in Artistic Gymnastics (silver) 1993.
+He also won the vault bronze medal at the 1990 European Championships.
+In 1993, he won Great Britain's first World Championship medal in Artistic Gymnastics (silver) 1993.
 A year later he won a gold medal on floor and became All-around champion at the 1994 Commonwealth Games, and also won the silver medal on floor at World Championships in Brisbane.